Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Minister’s Opioid Emergency Response Commission

-Stakeholders will include existing Mental Health and Addictions Advisory and Integration Committees:
+Stakeholders included existing Mental Health and Addictions Advisory and Integration Committees:

 - community members/organizations representing crisis services, home care services.
 First Nation and Métis health and civil society representatives

 - community service providers such as the Canadian Mental Health Association, Alberta Alliance on Mental Illness and Mental Health, United Way, faith-based organizations, for-profit and not-for-profit providers

 - government ministries and agencies including Alberta Health Services, Mental Health Patient Advocate, law enforcement and justice authorities